zhscn/nongnu/README.md

 # Installation

+## From MELPA

 Geiser-STklos is available on MELPA, so `M-x install-package` followed by `geiser-stklos` should get it installed, and this is the recommended method.

+## From source

 There are other ways to install Geiser and Geiser-STklos.
-One possibility is to add this to your Emacs configuration:
+One possibility is to add this to your Emacs configuration (Guile is used here as an example of another supported implementation, used along with Geiser-STklos):

 ```
 (setq-default geiser-active-implementations